Companies face fierce competition when it comes to attracting and retaining top talent.

 For most people, starting a new job is an exciting time.
 In the course of their research and the interview process, they’ve been won over by the company’s messaging and purpose, and most new hires start out eager to find their feet and prove their worth and integrate into the team as quickly as possible.
 Instead, they often spend their first days at a new job isolated and mired in paperwork.

 In this digital age, onboarding should be about more than getting a bunch of forms filled out.
-When done strategically, onboarding can be a valuable tool to instill loyalty in new employees by making them feel valued and engaged from the word go.
+When done strategically, digital employee onboarding can be a valuable tool to instill loyalty in new employees by making them feel valued and engaged from the word go.
 By digitizing as much of the traditional employee onboarding process as possible and embracing onboarding prior to their start date, you create the opportunity to focus on human engagement during your new hire’s first days instead.

 Onboarding and the Digital Workplace

 Much of today’s onboarding is sorely outdated and remains overwhelmingly analog, in spite of the fact that many workplaces are digital-first, distributed or even fully remote.
 Given the ease with which businesses manage to onboard customers digitally, it’s somewhat surprising that many “modern” organizations still struggle to implement smart, automated onboarding processes that put their employees first.
-Archaic onboarding processes not only undermine top talent’s expectations but reflect poorly on an organization’s culture.
+Archaic examples of onboarding processes not only undermine top talent’s expectations but reflect poorly on an organization’s culture.

 Current Onboarding Is Broken